 Once done, navigate it to the folder and use:

 2. Identify The Angular Version Used In The Projects

 An output will pop up showing the details of its packages and versions including CLI v7.1.4 and local versions installed in the system.

 3. Follow The Upgrade Process

-Follow Up the upgrade process with the help of the Angular Update Guide to specifying the update to v9.
-Tap on the Show me how to update and move to v9 from v7.
+Follow Up the upgrade process with the help of the Angular Update Guide to specify the update to v9.
+Tap on the Show me how to Update and move to v9 from v7.

-Select the project, in case of a warning, move to v8 instead of 9 to avoid multiple version jump.
+Select the project, in case of a warning, move to v8 instead of 9 to avoid multiple version jumps.
 Start with the upgrade of the project.

 4. Update It To v8

 It is best to make sure that Node 10 is used to improve type checking.
 Use the command-line